 Whilst you transfer your existing balance you will need to keep your old credit card account open.
-Once the transfer has been completed you can then cancel your old the credit card if you wish.
+Once the transfer has been completed you can then cancel your old credit card if you wish.
 You would need to contact your previous lender to close your old credit card as this would not happen automatically when the transfer is complete.

-There are a number of ways you can apply for a balance transfer credit card.
+There are a number of ways you can apply for a credit card.
 With many lenders, an application can be completed online or in branch.
 To take a look at credit cards we offer, visit our dedicated page.

 In order to open an account you will need the following information: